 How to Make This Recipe

-This is a step-by-step walkthrough of how to cook this recipe.
-The recipe card at the bottom shows the exact cook time and temperatures.
+Below are step-by-step instructions for how to cook this recipe.
+The recipe card at the bottom shows the exact cooking time and temperatures.

-- Preheat oven to 350F.
+Preheat oven to 350F.
 Add all ingredients (excluding chocolate chips or other toppings) to a high-powered blender like a Vitamix.

 Expert Tips

-- Reheating: Reheat leftovers in the microwave with a drizzle of almond milk for increments of 30 seconds until heated through.
+Reheat leftovers in the microwave with a drizzle of almond milk for increments of 30 seconds until heated through.

 Recipe FAQs

 If you've made this recipe, would you please leave a star rating and comment below on the recipe card?
-If you would like more simple + delicious eats please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.
+If you want more simple + delicious eats, please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.

 Equipment